-Keep in mind that an Initialize call (whether in custom or generated code) will only put the Factory in a valid state for the given Screen.
+An Initialize call (whether in custom or generated code) will only put the Factory in a valid state for the given Screen.
 In other words, if GameScreen automatically calls Initialize on EnemyFactory, other Screens must still call Initialize (and Destroy) on EnemyFactory if your code calls EnemyFactory.CreateNew.
 The Initialize call expires at the end of the current Screen and must be called again (either manually or through generated code).

 Factories and inheritance